 by Shirley Willard

-A man who died in 2011 has a new autobiography published, thanks to the efforts of Susan Campbell, who met him at the Trail of Courage and interviewed him several times.
+A man who died in 2011 has a new book published, thanks to the efforts of Susan Campbell, who met him at the Trail of Courage and interviewed him several times.
 She lives in Hawaii, so I helped out by taping his memories and mailing them to her.

 Basil Heath, aka Chief White Eagle, was often told that he should write a book about his life and adventures.
 Beginning in 2005 when he was in his late 80s I recorded many of his memories on a tape recorder.
 We sat at his kitchen table, he in his usual chair, his wife Bobbie at the other end, and me in the middle.
 Bill and I would sometimes take a pizza and eat lunch with them, and then out would come the tape recorder.